7blink/notebook/0004-Movies.md

 * Eye in the Sky
 * Kubo and the Two Strings
 * Edge of Seventeen
-* Keeping up with the Joneses
-* DeepWater Horizon
-* The girl on the train
 * The light between oceans
 * 31
 * The Devils Rejects